eyeonus/Trade-Dangerous/README.txt

     -i
       Any systems, stations, categories or items that aren't recognized by this version of TD will be reported but import will continue.

+      Unrecognized stations in the ".prices" file, or an import, will have a placeholder station entry automatically created for them.

+      Note: When the cache is rebuilt, these stations will be lost, so you may need to add the "-i" flag to the buildcache command.

 RARES sub-command: